Scalable Learning from Probability Measures with Mean Measure Quantization: Introduction

 While quantization allows to approximate probability measures with a small set of points, other methods also aim at summarizing a dataset with representative samples.
 Within the framework of coresets \cite{huggins2016coresets,claici2018wasserstein}, one selects a subset of points such that solving a particular problem on this subset yields similar results than solving the problem on the entire dataset.
 In order to reduce the computational complexity of Gaussian Processes (GP) model, the principle of inducing variables, see e.g. \cite{Titsias_2009}, also allows for an approximation of the posterior by choosing a set of representative points and conditioning the GP on these points.

 In \cite{chazal21, royer2021atol}, quantization is employed to embed a set of $N$ probability measures into a finite-dimensional Euclidean space through measure vectorization.
 More precisely, given $N$ input measures $\mu^{(i)}$, a quantization of the mean measure $\bar{\mu} = \frac{1}{N}\sum_{i=1}^n \mu^{(i)}$ by $K$ centers $x_1,\ldots,x_K$ in $\mathbb{R}^d$ is first done.
-Then, they map each measure $\mu^{(i)}$ to $v^{(i)}= (v^{(i)}_1,\cdots, v^{(i)}_K)$ a vector of the convex space $\mathbb{R}_{+}^K$, where $v^{(i)}_k$ roughly represents the mass of the the measure $\mu^{(i)}$ distributed around the center $x_k$.
-Yet, this embedding does not take into account the relative positions of the $K$ centers, and consistency in the sense \eqref{eq:convW2} is not shown as we propose in this paper by endowing the set of quantized measures $\nu^{(i)}_K$ with the Wasserstein distance \eqref{W2}.
+Then, each measure $\mu^{(i)}$ is mapped to $v^{(i)}= (v^{(i)}_1,\cdots, v^{(i)}_K)$ a vector of the convex space $\mathbb{R}_{+}^K$, where $v^{(i)}_k$ roughly represents the mass of the measure $\mu^{(i)}$ distributed around the center $x_k$.
+Yet, this embedding does not take into account the relative positions of the $K$ centers, and consistency of the approach is not studied.

-In \cite{pmlr-v162-chatalic22a}, the authors tackle the problem of computing the KME of a probability distribution $\mu$ for which $m$ samples $X_1,\ldots,X_m$ are available.
-They introduce an estimator of the KME of $\mu$ based on Nystr\"om approximation that can be computed efficiently using a small random subset from the data.
-Their theoretical and empirical results show that this approach yields a consistent estimator of the maximum mean discrepancy distance between the KMEs of $\mu$ and $\hat{\mu}_{m} = \frac{1}{m} \sum_{j= 1}^{m} \delta_{X_j}$ at a low computational cost.
-However, this Nystr\"om approximation has not been studied for constructing a consistent LOT embedding estimator.

 Finally, the benefits of a preliminary quantization step have been studied in \cite{ beugnot2021improving} to improve the standard plug-in estimator of the OT cost between two probability measures.
-Still, the simultaneous quantization of $N$ probability measures for the purpose of constructing consistent and scalable embeddings has not been considered so far.